 At 16, Joe was diagnosed with an autoimmune disease that affected his nervous system.
 His mental ability decreased significantly, as well.
 With this, he stopped attending his classes, was angry all the time, and also taking drugs.
 Joe became a slob too and didn’t take a bath most days.
 One day, Tony (Joe’s father), had to call 911 because of his wrongdoings.

-The authorities were called to assist in an incident that took place during a family event.
+The authorities were called to assist in an incident which took place during a family event.
 Joe cut himself in front of his siblings, and because of what happened, he was confined in a hospital instead of in jail.

 Similar incidents happened after that and Tony reports his son whenever he gets out of control.
 The police would put him in jail wherein Joe would hurt himself while confined in bars.
 It was sad.